 Mid-weight linear with a heavily lubed POM stem in a polycarbonate over nylon housing.
 Voiced as deep and creamy out of the box; popular with builders looking for a low-effort thock without modding.

 Two years ago HMX was a name on a vendor page nobody pronounced confidently.
-Today the Cloud sits second on our W19 tracker and lands in half the $120 prebuilts the scene argues about.
+In W19, the Cloud sat second on our tracker and landed in half the $120 prebuilts the scene argues about.
 The rise wasn't an accident.

 This pairing has been on the bench for months, and a free Sunday finally made it happen.
 The Sonnet is a soft 65 with a top-mount-leaf gasket, and Oil Kings are a heavy factory-lubed linear — together they hit a register worth coming back to.